 I drop the revision I am working on, and am elated: a stellar offer from a legitimate person working for a renowned journal?
 For me?!
 Especially phrases such as “Have a great and healthy day ahead …!!” are signs you should look out for, things that real people say and write regularly.
 Definitely legitimate.
 And if the date mentioned as a deadline was over a month ago.

-What’s best, I am totally qualify for the job, seeing that I fulfil the criteria: I have a ‘minimum PhD’, and very much like ‘scientific associations’.
+What’s best, I am totally qualified for the job, seeing that I fulfil the criteria: I have a ‘minimum PhD’, and very much like ‘scientific associations’.

 Later, self-doubt starts creeping in … do I really have a shot at this?
 Do I have what it takes?